 The FABSOIL (Fabricated Soil) project will support the development of the manufacture and analysis of artificial soils.
 It will develop artificial soils made from recycled and waste materials that are fertile and remain stable.
 Such soils, made from waste-streams, could provide new and exciting commercial possibilities and an excellent sustainable resource – especially in the face of widespread soil loss and destruction in many parts of the world.
 This could provide a material for major landscaping and land restoration projects that can often demand large quantities of ‘top soil’, with the added advantage of a ‘clean sheet’ with regards to plant pests and pathogens.

 The project aims to help Cornish businesses research the added value for extracts of seaweeds, seawater and coastal plants towards skin care product development.
-We will work with local small and medium-sized enterprises (SMEs) to analyse the functional compositions of their current products and propose new formulations using the established skin simulation systems and testing platforms established at the University's Faculty of Medicine and Dentistry.
+We will work with local small and medium-sized enterprises (SMEs) to analyse the functional compositions of their current products and propose new formulations using the established skin simulation systems and testing platforms established at the University's Faculty of Health.
 The project will also work to identify new plants which have properties that Cornish SMEs can integrate into their products.
 We expect the project will accelerate business growth and develop new market and commercial opportunities.

 Plant Factory Cornwall

 The project aims to facilitate the development and expansion of hydroponic, multi-tier controlled growing environments utilising renewable energy to provide low carbon semi-automated crop production for urban and rural settings.

 The project will apply existing and new technology to facilitate the development of a new model of horticultural propagation and growing, to develop new higher quality options for the horticultural sector tailored to the consumer market and with lower carbon supply options.

 Fluorescence Imaging for Nutrition and Disease (FIND)